 In my last post I addressed the key facts about geoengineering.
 Here I examine the arguments for and against this contentious approach.
-Because emissions reductions are often cited as the alternative to geoengineering, I begin by explaining their respective impacts on the environment.
+Because emission reductions are often cited as the alternative to geoengineering, I begin by explaining their respective impacts on the environment.
 For simplicity, I consider only the global warming effects of excess greenhouse gases (GHGs).
 Ocean acidification is therefore ignored.
 See the diagram below.

-Here we see the growing imbalance between the sun’s incoming energy and the Earth’s lower outgoing energy.
+Here we see the growing imbalance between the sun’s incoming energy and the Earth’s outgoing energy.
 This imbalance is responsible for global warming.
 If it continues to grow it will soon reach calamitous levels, resulting in runaway warming and a severely degraded biosphere.

-To intuitively grasp the different effects of geoengineering and emissions reductions, picture yourself on our dangerously unbalanced planet at the center of the diagram.
+To intuitively grasp the different effects of geoengineering and emission reductions, picture yourself on our dangerously unbalanced planet at the center of the diagram.
 You are moving steadily to the right and thus into extreme peril.
 What you want to do is first slow, then stop, and finally reverse this movement.
 How can these steps be accomplished?

 Geoengineering has two results: it increases the Earth’s outgoing energy by removing GHGs from the atmosphere, and it decreases the incoming energy by reflecting the sun’s radiation.
 It thus acts to restore the Earth’s energy balance – that is, to move you to the left in the diagram.
 However, you are currently moving to the right.
-This means that geoengineering initially opposes this movement: it acts in concert with emissions reductions to slow your rightward drift towards catastrophe.
+This means that geoengineering initially opposes this movement: it acts in concert with emission reductions to slow your rightward drift towards catastrophe.

 This brings me to the fundamental and unassailable argument in favor of geoengineering: it is humankind’s ONLY means for restoring a safe energy balance.
-Emissions reductions can assist in this restoration, but it cannot achieve it, and there are no other options waiting in the wings.
+Emission reductions can assist in this restoration, but it cannot achieve it, and there are no other options waiting in the wings.
 Although geoengineering can cause environmental damage, this cannot conceivably exceed the ecological destruction resulting from the rapidly mounting energy imbalance.
 Thus, even if geoengineering is seen as an evil, it is clearly the lesser of the two evils we face.